 demos that use the Spring Cloud, Dubbo, and HSF frameworks.
 For more information about

-how to deploy applications by using JAR or WAR packages, see Use a JAR or WAR package to deploy an application in a Container Service Kubernetes cluster and Use a JAR package or a WAR package to deploy an application in a serverless Kubernetes cluster.
+how to deploy applications by using JAR or WAR packages, see Use a JAR or WAR package to deploy an application in an ACK cluster and Use a JAR or WAR package to deploy an application in a serverless Kubernetes cluster.

 This topic describes how to deploy a microservices-based application.
-A demo image is used as an example.
+The demo image is used as an example.
 For more information about demos, see alibabacloud-microservice-demo.

-Deploy the demo image of a microservices-based application
+Deploy the demo image of a sample microservices-based application

 The demo image of a microservices-based application contains a server-side application (service provider) and a client-side application (service consumer).
-This topic describes how to deploy a service provider.
-After you deploy the service provider, follow the steps in this section to deploy the service consumer.
+This topic describes how to deploy the service provider.
+After you deploy the service provider, follow the instruction in this section to deploy the service consumer.